 The baskets, which once sold for hundreds of dollars, were seen as collectors’ items.
 But like Beanie Babies and so many other fads before (and after) them, their value is unlikely to ever rebound.

-“I can’t even tell you how many baskets I own,” says Laurie Stanbro, the NAI Ohio River Corridor real estate agent who shows me around the building.
+“I can’t even tell you how many baskets I own,” says Laurie Stanbro, the NAI Ohio River Corridor real estate agent who showed me around the building.
 “Now, like many others, I only have the baskets as a reminder of the Longaberger story.”

 After the Longaberger company jumped ship, their highly-specific building was also a hard sell—it was in danger of going into foreclosure and its future was uncertain.
 The marketer’s dream had turned into a real estate agent’s nightmare—or at the very least, a unique challenge.